scalar-labs/scalardl/docs/getting-started.md

 Scalar DL is a blockchain-inspired distributed ledger platform, which achieves:

-* High tamper-evidence of data by utilizing digital signature, hash chain, determinism and decentralization
+* High tamper-evidence of data
-* Scalable and highly available ACID-compliant smart contract executions
+* High scalablility and availablity
-* Exact finality and linearizable consistency
+* Linearizable consistency and ACID

 It manages data as a set of assets, where an asset is composed of a history of data identified by a key called `asset_id` and a historical version number called `age`.
 In this document, you will create a very simple application to manage an asset's status.